FernandoRoldan93/CC-Project/README.md

 4. [Dockerize the project](https://github.com/FernandoRoldan93/UrbanBike/milestone/6): Compression of the system in containers that will allow to deploy it easily on any machine.

 5. [Deploy](https://github.com/FernandoRoldan93/UrbanBike/milestone/7): Once we have the system in a container we can deploy it in any cloud provider of our choice.

+## Code structure

+In this application, all the code will be placed, as usual, in the ['src' folder](./src) and at the moment there are only 2 classes implemented partially.
+Those classes are [Station](./src/station/station.go) and [City](./src/station/city.go).

+The different modules will be developed and placed in folders representing their packages, an example can be found in the classes listed above.
+That code has been tested syntactically using 'gofmt -e <.go file>' and 'go build' trying to check for possible errors and syntax errors.